wireshark/happy-shark/README.md

-SUPPORTED_VERSIONS - list of versions checked during make or make outputs, when not specified, default in Makefile is used VERSION - version used for make or make outputs, when not specified, tshark version is used TSHARK_EXECUTABLE - path to tshark, when not specified, tshark in PATH is used
+SUPPORTED_VERSIONS - list of versions checked during make or make outputs, when not specified, default in Makefile is used VERSION - version used for make or make outputs, when not specified, tshark version is used TSHARK_EXECUTABLE - path to tshark, when not specified, tshark in PATH is used VERBOSE=yes - produce more verbose messages during processing TEST_FAIL_ON_ERROR=no - do not stop on first error during tests

-make test - run tests, compare output of latest stored .pdml and .text make VERSION=2.0 test - same as above, compare output with version 2.0 or previous make test_pdml or make test_text - run tests for PDML or TEXT output only make verify_repository - check whether each sample contains required files for at least one of checked versions make verify_repository VERSION=2.0 - same above, check is made for specified version only make outputs - generate .pdml and .text output for samples where files are missing, version is derived from version of used tshark make outputs TSHARK_EXECUTABLE=path/tshark - same as above, but you can determine used tshark make clean - removes temporary files after make test
+make tests - run tests, compare output of latest stored .pdml and .text make tests VERSION=2.0 - same as above, compare output with version 2.0 or previous make test_pdml or make test_text - run tests for PDML or TEXT output only make verify_repository - check whether each sample contains required files for at least one of checked versions make verify_repository VERSION=2.0 - same above, check is made for specified version only make outputs - generate .pdml and .text output for samples where files are missing, version is derived from version of used tshark make outputs TSHARK_EXECUTABLE=path/tshark - same as above, but you can determine used tshark make clean - removes temporary files after make test make maintainer-clean - removes temporary files including editor backup files make all - do verify_repository outputs tests in row

 Architecture
 ------------